 This display is no ordinary lights-adorning-hedges-type affair.
 No, no, this is far bigger and better and way more impressive than that.
-With more than 2 million twinkling lights, this is the BIGGEST Christmas lights display in the southern hemisphere!
+The Hunter Valley Gardens’ Christmas Lights Spectacular is the BIGGEST Christmas lights display in the southern hemisphere!
+And this year they’ve completely upped the ante – hanging more than 3 million lights!

-There is entertainment by way of carollers (until 24 December), roving circus performers and the Little Scallywagz children’s music group.
+There is entertainment by way of carollers (until Boxing Day), roving circus performers and magicians, and the Little Scallywagz children’s music group is back with their “Rock’n Elfy’s Show”.
 The Scallywagz will perform on stage every evening at 7.30pm and 8.30pm.
 They’ll have your tots jiving to Christmas tunes and getting excited by the antics of Rudolph.

-A Venetian carousel, swing chair and ferris wheel were all installed as permanent fixtures of the Gardens in 2017.
-The swing chair sees you suspended and spinning 11m above the ground.
+The Gardens’ also boast four beautiful permanent rides.
+The swing chair sees you suspended and spinning 11m above the ground, while the 12-metre high super slide is 35 metres long!
 The ferris wheel lifts you 25m into the air and grants you a view over the gardens, nearby vineyards and wineries and the surrounding mountain ranges.
 But it’s the traditional Venetian carousel, made in Italy to the Gardens’ design specifications, that is a favourite of ours with its giraffes, lions, horses and elephants.

-The Gardens also boasts a 35-metre long, 12-metre high super slide, plus two inflatable fun zones.
+For their special events, the Gardens also set up two inflatable fun zones.
 One jumping castle area is zoned for toddlers while the second is for older kids, which is so sensible as it means tots can bounce without being bowled over and the big kids can go all-out nutty without being reprimanded to “watch the little ones”.

 You won’t go hungry.
-There are multiple food stalls serving stuffed spuds, brisket burgers, fish n chips and woodfired pizzas.
+There are multiple food stalls serving stuffed spuds, burritos, fish ‘n’ chips and pizzas.
 Plus, there are plenty of “special treat” desserts, such as gelato, popcorn and donuts.
 Wine and beer can be purchased as can hot chocolate if the weather turns frosty – and believe us, it can.

 Weather: If thunderstorms hit, the event may be called off until the storm passes.
-Weather updates will be posted on the Hunter Valley Gardens Facebook page or call reception on 02 4998 4000.
+Weather updates will be posted on the Hunter Valley Gardens Facebook page.

 Access: All of the paths within the Hunter Valley Gardens are stroller and wheelchair friendly.

 Tips: Bring jumpers, as it gets surprisingly chilly of an evening.
 We recommend you take cash, as some of the food stalls don’t take card.
-There is an ATM facility located at the rides/food area, but it has run out in the past.
+There is an ATM facility located at the rides/food area.

 Location: The Hunter Valley Gardens, 2090 Broke Road, Pokolbin.